darkautism/LOAssetReplacer/README.md

 ## Install guide

-1. Install [BepInEx6](https://github.com/BepInEx/BepInEx/releases) BepInEx_UnityIL2CPP_x64_6.0.0-pre.1.zip
-2. Run Game Once.
-This steup will hang a minute.
-If you watching the Game UI, you will found `BepInEx\plugins` dir is generate.
-Then close the game.
-3. Place `LOAssetReplacer.dll` into `BepInEx\plugins`
-4. Create `mod` dir in your game root dir.
+Extract all of file into your game dir.

-5. Place your asset mod into mod dir.(You can get these asset from LastOrigin kr version unity download cache).
+## Mode usage guide

+place your mod into LOAssetReplacer dir.